dickdavis/model-context-protocol-rb/README.md

 Define the resource properties and optionally annotations, then implement the `call` method to build your resource.
 Use the `respond_with` instance method to ensure your resource responds with appropriately formatted response data.

 You can also send MCP log messages to clients from within your resource by calling a valid logger level method on the `client_logger` and passing a string message.
+For server-side debugging and monitoring, use the `server_logger` to write logs that are not sent to clients.

 ### Resource Definition